-Bell, Auxiliary, Warning, Alarm, Sprinkler Output/s and Alarm LED: Check (tick) if the MCP is to operate that output / LED.
+Alarm LED: Check (tick) if the MCP is to operate that output / LED.
+(Default selected)

 4.4.4 Bell Sounder Boards

 This option allows the user to select a number of Bell/Sounder output boards to be fitted to the panel.
 These boards allow a larger number than normal, of bells and sounders to be connected to the FireFinder Series II System.
 In the Bell Sounder Board screen the type of Sounder Board is selected and Sounder Groups are entered into the O/P columns.